Skip to content

 }

-Download only the languages you need:
+Download only the locales you need:

 Terminal window